- Alternative Dispute Resolution

 Rick is an advocate in domestic and international arbitration proceedings, including representing clients in arbitrations concerning remediation of radiological contamination in manufacturing facilities and interpretation of technology licensing agreements.

-Rick is co-leader of the Litigation Practice Group and serves as Partner in Charge of the firm's Washington Office.
+Rick served as Partner in Charge of the firm's Washington Office from 2007 to 2015 and as Co-Leader of the firmwide Litigation Practice Group from 2008 to 2014.
 The senior litigator on Sutherland's Bankruptcy & Creditors' Rights team, Rick is also a member of Sutherland's Crisis Management and Complex Litigation team, which defends companies facing challenges on multiple fronts.

 Documents by this lawyer on Martindale.com